 John was the Conservative Parliamentary candidate in Basildon in 1997, and was elected as the Conservative MP for Billericay and District in 2001, serving on Parliament’s Education Select Committee before becoming a Shadow Health Minister in 2002.
 However, he resigned from the Shadow Front Bench in 2003 in order to vote against the Iraq war.

 He was subsequently re-appointed as a Shadow Health Minister with responsibilities including cancer services.
 He moved from Health to join the Opposition Whips’ Office in the summer of 2007.
 In 2010, he left the Whips’ Office, turned down a Cabinet PPS position, and stood for election as Chairman of the Foreign Affairs Select Committee, of which was a member 2010-2017.
-He is the chair of the British Council All-Party Parliamentary Group.

 John was chosen as one of the BBC’s Parliamentarians of the Year for 2013/2014 for his role in the vote against military action in Syria and for his work on the EU referendum campaign.
 In 2021, his longstanding views on Afghanistan were recognised by Conservative Home.